ailurophile/Roshambo/README.md

     * fist - to play rock
     * fingers in a V shape - to play scissors
 * The machine makes a selection and displays an appropriate picture and phrase indicating results
-* Select Play again! or back button to return to the Let's Play! screen'
+* Select Play again! or Back button to return to the Let's Play! screen